gideonbot/request-controller/README.md

 - Configurable automatic IP bans
 - Configurable response for banned IPs
 - Events for IP banning/unbanning
+- Can be used with [express-rate-limit](https://www.npmjs.com/package/express-rate-limit) to automatically ban IPs after certain amount of 429s

 ## Bug/Todo list
 - proper response handling